lisp-mirror/lqml/examples/cl-repl/readme.md

 iOS note (smart quotes)
 -----------------------

-Smart quotation marks can only be disabled globally for the whole app, putting this in the iOS section of `app.pro`:
+Smart punctuation (especially annoying with quotes in an app like this one) can only be disabled globally for the whole app, by putting this in the iOS section of `app.pro`:
 ```
 DEFINES += DISABLE_SMART_QUOTES
 ```